The Song of Ribhu

 That in which there is nothing bad or good,

-In which there is neither sorrow nor pleasure,
+In which there is neither sorrow nor pleasure, In which there is neither silence nor speech,

 In which there are no pairs of opposites,

-(Alternative translation: in which there is no notion "the body is myself,")
+In which there is no distinction of “I” or “body,” (alternative translation: in which there is no notion “the body is myself,”)

-And in which there is not the least thing to perceive--
+And in which there is not the least thing to perceive

 Ever abide in Bliss, without a trace of a concept (sankalpa),